-Scrum is an agile framework of managing projects.
+Scrum is an agile framework for managing projects.

-In Scrum it’s the team who decides how task should be implemented, the documentation and specification writing is being omitted.
-Client doesn’t spend time on paper work, he or she just specifes what should be in outcomes.
+In Scrum it’s the team who decides how a task should be implemented, the documentation and specification writing is being omitted.
+The client doesn’t spend time on paperwork, he or she just specifies what should be in outcomes.

 The Scrum team is being overseen (not controlled!) by a Scrum Master and a Product Owner (PO).
 The Scrum Master is a kind of a coach that helps development team to deliver the high-quality product.
 The Scrum Master is not allowed to give direct tasks to the Scrum team members.
 The PO is a client-side representative, who reflects the customer’s vision and prioritize the “wish list” of the tasks at the beginning of the sprint.

 Again, time is boxed into sprints (2-4 weeks).
-As soon as sprint is over, team must present a ready-to-market app / product.
-The Scrum sprint starts from creating the Sprint backlog: several tasks that team will turn from idea into a coded solution.
+As soon as sprint is over, a team must present a ready-to-market app/product.
+The Scrum sprint starts from creating the Sprint backlog: several tasks that team will turn from an idea into a coded solution.